 Source: USGS OFR 2005-1413

-During this time, several mining companies conducted uranium exploration programs and land leasing in Virginia, most notably resulting in the discovery of the Swanson deposit by Marline Uranium Corporation at Coles Hill in 1978.
+The largest unmined uranium deposit in the United States is Coles Hill, in Pittsylvania County.
+Several mining companies conducted uranium exploration programs and land leasing in Virginia during the 1970s, resulting in the discovery of the Swanson deposit by Marline Uranium Corporation at Coles Hill in 1978.
 Marline drilled approximately 256 exploration holes at Coles Hill between 1980 and 1982.

 In 1982, Virginia enacted Title 45.1, Chapter 21 of the Code of Virginia which governs uranium exploration and also included a moratorium on uranium mining, requiring that a program to regulate mining be established by statute before the Commonwealth could accept uranium mining permit applications.
 The moratorium remains in place today.
 In 1983, the Uranium Administrative Group (UAG) was created and authorized to contract with consultants to conduct studies evaluating the costs and benefits of uranium mining at specific locations in Pittsylvania County, and report its findings to the Virginia Coal and Energy Commission in December 1983.
 In January 1984, the Coal and Energy Commission accepted the UAG recommendation to continue and expand the scope of studies under the oversight of the newly created Uranium Task Force (UTF), which reported its findings on October 1, 1984 (final report).
 Not long after that report was released, the market price for uranium decreased substantially and the outlook for future demand appeared to be limited.
 Based on anticipated production costs, the Coles Hill deposit was no longer considered a viable commercial mining enterprise and Marline Corporation dropped their mineral leases.